Career growth strategies: a research-backed framework for every stage

 Build a legacy through knowledge transfer

 At the senior level, one of the most effective career growth strategies is counterintuitive: give away everything you know.
-Write about your expertise.
-Mentor publicly.
-Speak at industry events.
-This isn’t charity – it’s strategic positioning for the next career phase, whether that’s executive leadership, board service, consulting, or launching something new.
+Write about your expertise, mentor publicly, speak at industry events.
+This is not charity.
+It is strategic positioning for the next career phase, whether that is executive leadership, board service, consulting, or launching something new.

-The psychology behind this works in two directions.
+The psychology works in two directions.
 Knowledge transfer forces you to distill your expertise into teachable frameworks, which deepens your own grasp of the material.
-And it creates a visible body of work that signals authority to people who might offer your next opportunity.
+It also creates a visible body of work that signals authority to people who might offer your next opportunity.
 For a deeper exploration of the research behind career development patterns at every level, see our article on career development psychology research.

 The pivot Compass profile is unique: Skills (high in old domain, low in new), Visibility (must be rebuilt), Relationships (partially transferable), Positioning (completely new).
-The strategy centers on building what career researchers call an “identity bridge” between who you were and who you’re becoming.
-McKinsey’s research on career transitions confirms that the number of professionals considering a career change has increased substantially in the post-pandemic era, with reskilling needs accelerating across industries [5].
+The strategy centers on building what career researchers call an “identity bridge” between who you were and who you are becoming.
+McKinsey’s 2024 analysis projects up to 12 million occupational transitions across Europe and the US by 2030 [5], so the path is well-traveled even when it feels singular.

 Identity bridge is the narrative and evidence a career pivoter constructs to connect their previous professional experience to a new career direction, making the transition legible and credible to hiring managers and professional contacts in the target industry.